 DO research the different styles

 When choosing a personalised private number plate, drivers are limited by a certain combination of letter and numbers that are available for use.
 Drivers are limited by their budget, as the most desirable letter and number combinations will be the most expensive.
-However, it is a common miss-perception that there is only one style of custom private number plates.
+However, it is a common misconception that there is only one style of custom private number plates.
 In the UK, there are several styles of plates available.
 You are not limited to a simple combination.
-These styles include: dateless plates, which have no date displayed on the plate at all; current plates, which are laid out like regular number plates, but in which you can choose the number and letter combinations; prefix plates, which have the vehicle age at the beginning of the plate; and suffix plates, which have the vehicle age at the end of the plate.
+These styles include dateless plates, which have no date displayed on the plate at all; current plates, which are laid out like regular number plates, but in which you can choose the number and letter combinations; prefix plates, which have the vehicle age at the beginning of the plate; and suffix plates, which have the vehicle age at the end of the plate.
 Therefore, understanding the different styles will help you broaden your options.

 DO be flexible with all options

 Understand that you may not be able to get the exact combination of 'numbers' and letters you might want.
 Remember that the fewer characters on a current plate, and the more popular the characters, the more expensive the private plate will be.
 Also keep in mind that supply and demand mostly determines the price of a number plate.
 Therefore, keeping an open mind and being flexible with your options can help you avoid disappointment or overspending.

 DON’T ignore the fees